Saya is…

 I help humans meaningfully connect in all types of settings, from classrooms to corporate events.

-Workshops
+Workshops & Facilitation

 As a lead facilitator with On Deck Workshops, I have led workshops for clients including Bloomberg, Google, Covington & Burling, Moloco, UC Berkeley, and more.

 I also work with the Miranda Fellows at The Public Theater to train early-career theatre professionals from historically underrepresented backgrounds.
+I recently presented on this work at the national conference of the American Alliance for Theatre & Education.

 Teaching